TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/FM/FSK/README.md

 For *digital transmissions*, *FSK* (*Frequency-shift keying*) is typically used: a set of frequency deviations are used to define *symbols*.
 In its most basic form, just two frequency deviations exist, representing the bits *1* and *0*.

+> [!NOTE]
+> While *FSK* transceivers are not fully compatible with *ASK* (as they cannot change the *amplitude*), they are still compatible with the simple *OOK* modulation since this only requires sending at *full amplitude* and *not sending*. *GFSK* transceivers are therefore compatible with most usage scenarios including communicating with simple *OOK remote controls*.

 ## Related Modulations

 Other more sophisticated encoding schemes exist.